kilyaser/SpringTestApp/README.md

 # Spring Quiz App
 This application is being developed in order to consolidate knowledge on the study of the Spring framework.
 The main purpose of the application is to test your knowledge of Java and Spring by passing a series of tests.
-Spring Professional Practice Questions is used as a theoretical guide. the application is deployed at http://spring-quiz.ru/
+Spring Professional Practice Questions is used as a theoretical guide.
+The application is deployed at http://spring-quiz.ru/